arockenberger/thankyou/README.md

 Click on the link (https://arockenberger.github.io/thankyou/), and you will land on a website.
 Here, click on the big red button "Thank You!", sit back and feel good about yourself!

+*Tested with ChromeBrowser Version 78.0.3904.108 on a MacBookAir with macOS Mojave 10.14.6.
+Fonts don't render correctly and quotes are not centered on sticky note image when using a smartphone.*

 ## About

 This repository contains the following three files that are important to run the scripts: